mellaurie/tone/pages/02.may-2020/07.pods/page.md

   extra: false
 ---

-In order to build a Community of Reflection and Practice (the TOnE CORP), we encourage you to connect with someone who can provide support.
+In order to build a Community of Reflection and Practice (the TOnE CORP), we encourage you to connect with a partner/group where you can support each other, discuss course design ideas, and collaborate.
 Here is a structure we will use in this course and which you are encouraged to replicate in your own courses.

 #### Learning Partners